How an AI hedge fund decides — and when it refuses to.

 The emergency reflex

-An independent watchdog runs outside the agent graph.
+An independent safety system runs outside the agent graph.
 It monitors drawdown, margin utilization, broker connectivity, and stop-loss invariants.
-If any invariant breaks, it issues an L4 HALT that closes positions, locks the EA, and pages the operator.
-The CEO cannot countermand a watchdog halt.
+If any invariant breaks, it issues an automatic halt that closes positions, locks the EA, and pages the operator.
+No other layer can countermand a safety halt.

 Compounding intelligence

-Every night, a Self-Optimizer agent reads the day's context/journal/, scores what worked, retires what didn't, and queues experiments for tomorrow.
-The system gets smarter without changing operators.
-The audit trail is markdown — you can read why a setup was retired six months from now.
+The system continuously reviews the day's journal, scores what worked, retires what didn't, and queues experiments.
+It gets smarter without changing operators.
+The audit trail is human-readable — you can read why a setup was retired six months from now.

 Get on the waitlist.